zoton2/LiveSplit.Scripts/LiveSplit.GTA3-README.md

 **Known bugs:**

-- No split for the ending of Any% yet; still need to find some reliable memory address for it.
-Just split for it manually yourself for now.
 - If the timer is running and you boot the game up fresh and start a new game, the timer will not be reset.
 This is so that if the game closes/crashes and you load a save while in a run, the timer is not reset.
 It is also useful for other things (e.g. SRL races) so it will stay this way for now.

 **Thanks to:**

 - Lighnat0r for the memory addresses.
-- Pitpo for work on the "Grand Theft Auto: Vice City" autosplitter, which some of the code for this is based off.
+- Pitpo for memory address and work on the "Grand Theft Auto: Vice City" autosplitter, which some of the code for this is based off.